platformsh/platformsh-docs/src/configuration/services/mysql.md

 For services created after February 2020, the default character set is `utf8mb4` and the default collation is `utf8mb4_unicode_ci`.

-For MariaDB 10.1 and later and all Oracle MySQL versions, both values can be adjust at the server level in `services.yaml`:
+Both values can be adjusted at the server level in `services.yaml`:

 ```yaml
 db: